Next steps

 Exploration phase

-In the exploration phase, scientists will be carrying out investigations in Wald-Michelbach, Grasellenbach and Rimbach over the next few months.
-The question should be clarified: Is the area around the Tromm actually geologically suitable for the research laboratory?
+In the exploration phase, scientists are conducting investigations in 2024 and 2025 in the areas of Wald-Michelbach, Grasellenbach and Rimbach.
+The goal is to answer the question: Is the area around the Tromm actually geologically suitable for the research laboratory?

-Various investigations are planned, the approval of which will be applied for at the Hessian Mining Authority.
-They all help to learn more about the geological structures:
+Various investigations are planned, the approval of which will be applied for at the Hessian Mining Authority:

-» Groundwater observation: Sampling and other measuring points relating to water for hydrogeological and hydrochemical data collection
+» Groundwater monitoring: Sampling and other measuring points relating to water for hydrogeological and hydrochemical data collection.

 Site plan of the GeoLaB-1 exploratory borehole southwest of the Tromm natural playground. © KIT, aerial photo Tromm Google Maps, 2024